SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-525-0-limit-number-of-tokens-generated-in-body-based-on-session-configuration.md

 ticket: MTM-60271
 version: 10.20.525.0
 ---
-To enhance OAI-Secure token management, the number of tokens generated in the JSON body will be limited to the maximum configured in the sessionConfiguration.
+To enhance the OAI-Secure token management, the number of tokens generated in the JSON body will be limited to the maximum configured in the session configuration.